-Recently in the ITV interview Oscar again explained his version of events of what happened after he got out of bed at about 03:00 to move the fans.
-In spite of ZERO objective and direct evidence to support his version, many accept his version as gospel – claiming that he has never changed his version right from the bail hearing to the ITV interview, and that this must be some sign that his version is true.
+Recently in the ITV interview, Oscar again explained his version of events of what happened after he got out of bed at about 03:00 to move the fans.
+In spite of ZERO objective and direct evidence to support his version, many accept his version as gospel – claiming that he has never changed his version right from the bail hearing to the ITV interview and that this must be some sign that his version is true.

-The only reason the court accepted his version, in spite of admitting that Oscar wasn’t candid and honest with the court, is because it ultimately accepted Oscar’s version a reasonably possibly true – and not that it was true beyond reasonable doubt.
+The only reason the court accepted his version, in spite of admitting that Oscar wasn’t candid and honest with the court, is because it ultimately accepted Oscar’s version a reasonably possibly true – and not that it was true beyond a reasonable doubt.

 So let’s look at Oscar’s version in more detail.
 We are going to point to some objective evidence that Oscar lied, significant inconsistencies and several instances where his behaviour did not conform to what a reasonable person would have done in similar circumstances.

 Oscar said he woke at about 03:00 in the morning.
 It seems that Reeva was already awake as she asked him whether he also couldn’t sleep.
-He noticed that the balcony door was open and that Reeva didn’t bring in the fans as he asked her to do when he went to sleep earlier the evening.
+He noticed that the balcony door was open and that Reeva didn’t bring in the fans as he asked her to do when he went to sleep earlier in the evening.
 The balcony light was on – and at this time he would likely have been able to see things in the room.

 In spite of it being extremely warm in the room he got out of bed and while holding onto the side of the bed for balance he walked to the fans and moved them into the room and closed the balcony door.

 From his Bail Statement – signed 19 February 2014 – 5 days after the incident:

 16.7 During the early morning hours of 14 February 2013, I woke up, went onto the balcony to bring the fan in and closed the sliding doors, the blinds and the curtains.
 I heard a noise in the bathroom and realized that someone was in the bathroom.